cowboysdude/Pir-Sensor/README.md

 # Pir-Sensor
-DOES NOT WORK WITH PI4
+DOES NOT WORK WITH PI4 [As of August 8th, 2021 works with RPI3!]

 Turns monitor on and off [Currently ONLY works with Raspbian Jesse]